imxade/Svelte-template/posts/only-design-principle/page.md

 ## Organizational Design

 These are the guidelines for organizing the codebase.
-Let's explore **Clean Architecture.**
+Let's explore the popular **Clean Architecture.**

 ![Clean Architecture](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)